Workiva: 2014 - 2019

 Deloitte's 2015 Technology Fast 500 survey of fastest growing technology companies in America Workiva ranked fiftieth among all software companies.
 In the DevOps Excellence Awards 2019, Workiva won Best Software-Defined Product.

 In May 2019, Workiva opened offices in Frankfurt, Germany, and Paris, France.
 The company also has offices in Amsterdam and London, 12 U.S. cities, and two Canadian cities.

 Workiva’s product Wdata allows users to connect large datasets of information to the Workiva platform.
 It was designed to improve the usefulness of Wdesk.
 Wdata connects data from enterprise resource planning, governance risk and compliance platforms, and other third-party, on-premise systems and cloud applications.

-Wdata was named the technical innovation of the year by The American Business Awards in June 2019.
 In September, Workiva updated the Wdata platform to include automatic updates, approval workflows, finance and accounting connectors, risk and control integration, and improved controlled access tools.
 The company also integrated its platforms with BlackLine, a producer of financial close software.
 The integration allows accountants to connect and transfer data between the two companies.
 Later in September, Workiva established a partnership with FloQast, a financial close management software company.
 The two offer a reporting and compliance solution for private companies, as well as for companies to use before and after they issue an initial public offering of stock.

-2020 - 2021
+2020 - 2024

-In March 2020, Fortune included Workiva on its annual list of “Best Workplaces in Technology”, making it the company’s third year on the list.
-Workiva was also added to Fortune's 100 Best Places to Work list for the second year in a row in 2020 (#58).

 In April 2020, Workiva launched W for ESEF.
 It is a solution to help European companies comply with the European Securities and Markets Authority (ESMA) requirements for European Single Electronic Format (ESEF) reporting.
 W for ESEF was made available in 23 European languages.
 Companies can use the solution to build reports, tag data, and compile the final ESEF submission package.

 In November 2020, Workiva appointed COO Julie Iskow to the board.
 She was named one of the 50 most powerful women in tech in 2019.

-In May 2021, Workiva announced that Jill Klindt, previously senior VP, treasurer and chief accounting officer at Workiva, had been named CFO.
 In May, the company updated its cloud platform to help companies with Environmental, Social and Corporate Governance (ESG) reporting.

 In July 2021, the company became the first SaaS company to enter the United Nations’ Global Compact CFO Taskforce.
 A few months later, in August 2021, Workiva made its first acquisition when it acquired OneCloud, which provides integration platform as a service software.

 In December 2021, Workiva acquired AuditNet, a global audit content and services provider.

-In February 2023, Workiva announced that President and Chief Operating Officer Julie Iskow was appointed to succeed Marty Vanderploeg as CEO, starting April 1st.
+In February 2023, Workiva announced that President and Chief Operating Officer Julie Iskow was appointed to succeed Marty Vanderploeg as CEO, starting April 1.

+In June 2024, Workiva acquired Sustain.Life, a carbon accounting software startup, to enhance its sustainability reporting capabilities.